zhezhangsh/PAClindrome/README.md

 The only input to PAClindrome is a .fasta file of PacBio subreads from one or multiple full reads.
 Format of subread name must follow the PacBio convention ***{movieName}/{holeNumber}/{qStart}_{qEnd}***, such as ***m54215_191216_174243/4260227/0_12388***.
 An example of the input file can be found at [example/subread-ex.fasta](example/subread-ex.fasta)

-To test PAClindrome, locate and edit the [example/run-palindrome-template.sh](example/run-palindrome-template.sh) to specify input file, output directory, locations where the required programs were installed.
+To test PAClindrome, locate and edit the [example/run-palindrome-template.sh](example/run-palindrome-template.sh) file to specify input data, output directory, and locations where the required programs were installed.

 ```
 # Lines to edit in the example/run-palindrome-template.sh template file